mismasilfver/FPL2025/README.md

 All data is stored locally in your browser using localStorage.
 No external database required.

+## Future roadmap ideas
+-proper database to allow multidevice usage -authentication to protect data to myself only
+-create interface for mobile / better responsiveness as it doesn't currently work nicely on a phone

 ---

 **Note**: This is an MVP (Minimum Viable Product) version.
 All player and team data must be entered manually.